-Maintaining Indoor Environmental Quality for a Healthy & Safe Holiday Travel Season
+Maintaining Indoor Environmental Quality for a Healthy & Safe Travel Season

-As we head into the holiday season, it is inevitable that there will be an increase in travel despite COVID-19 travel warnings.
-Some holiday travelers may choose to stay with family while others may choose a hotel.
-Whether this holiday season is used visiting family or vacationing, hotels will need to ensure a safe and healthy environment for their guests and staff.
+As we head into the summer travel season, hotels will need to ensure a safe and healthy environment for their guests and staff.
 The CDC has recently issued guidance on how to protect hotel staff and guests from COVID-19 transmission.

 Hotel guests can also play an active role in protecting themselves and others by opening windows, sanitizing high-touch objects in their room, and avoiding shared public spaces such as elevators and common areas.
 The American Hotels & Lodging Association’s hotel guidelines and The Wall Street Journal’s recent article on travel tips are just a few of the many resources available to assist with traveling during a pandemic.